MARKET TRENDS

 Phase 1: Site Design

-Site Design and Permitting effectively begins the construction process and includes clearing brush and demolishing any existing non-essential structures.
 By this time, building permits and plans should already be finalized, as should the budget and draw schedule with your lender.
-A structural engineer may be brought in during this phase to determine the best placement of the home structure, and make note of any specific issues relating to drainage and utilities that may need to be considered.
-A landscape architect may also be useful at this stage to confirm the site design aligns with the larger vision for the home site, including where essential plantings and hardscape details such as a pool or driveway may go.
+A structural engineer have already been brought in before construction to determine the best placement of the home structure, and make note of any specific issues relating to drainage and utilities that may need to be considered.

-Phase 2: Foundation - Inspection
+Phase 2: Foundation and Framing

-During the Framing phase, the home is starting to come together as a basic structure on top of your newly completed foundation.
+After Site Design is complete, your custom home builder will begin laying the foundation.
+In certain cases, the home site may have an existing structure, in which case a foundation may need to be altered or expanded.
+In other cases, a new foundation may need to be created.
+Once the foundation is complete, an inspection may occur before framing begins to create the basic shell of your custom home on top of your newly completed foundation.
 Framing offers the first real opportunity to experience your custom home as a physical reflection of your building plans, with notes and markers set for specialty trades later in the process.
+Windows and a temporary door may also installed during this phase.

-Phase 6: Interior Finishes
+Phase 4: Insulation, Drywall, and Interior Finishes

-Phase 7: Exterior Finishes and Landscaping
+Phase 5: Exterior Finishes and Landscaping

 During the process of installing interior finishes, your custom home builder is also likely focusing her attention to exterior finishes and landscaping.
 During this phase, a Landscape Architect and Landscape Designer may be employed to begin installing grass, plantings, and other decorative vegetation, such as trees and mulch, as well as hardscape details such as a driveway, walkway, patios and pools.
+Exterior insulation, siding, and roofing should also be reviewed during this phase.

 Phase 7: Pre-Completion Date Walkthrough